America's Best Beach Bars to Kick Back and Relax

 Nikki Beach is one of the original creators of the Miami beach bougie aesthetic.
 Way before Instagram made everyone want to filter their images to look soft, this iconic beach bar was using pastel colors, wood-based decor and hanging inspirational quotes from random places.

 When they're not on the water, people spend their time lounging in comfortable chairs and sipping overpriced but delicious cocktails.
-At night, the crowd changes into beach-club attire as the bar transforms into an outdoor nightclub.
-Prepare to dance until morning, then chase the hangover off with a cold beer when the sun is out.
+When the sun sets, the crowd changes into beach-club attire as the bar transforms into an outdoor nightclub.
+Prepare to dance until morning, then chase the hangover off with a cold beer.

 5. Pelican Brewing

 It's almost impossible to get a seat at Pelican Brewing, as everyone wants the chance to see the giant boulders that protrude from the Pacific Ocean.
 If the stars align for you and you actually land a seat, hold onto it.
 This is a place where you'll want to spend a couple of hours.